malekatwiz/Skybot/README.md

 * [Texto Sender Azure Function](https://github.com/malekatwiz/Texto.Sender.Function)
 * [Skybot Text Guard Azure Function](https://github.com/malekatwiz/Skybot.Text.Guard)

-Here's a list of other related projects where you can find inspiration for creating the best possible README for your own project:

 ## [Licensing](/LICENSE)

 This project is licensed under MIT License license.